 “Did he like the idea of the surprise birthday?”

 She nodded reluctantly.

 “Great!
 You two will get back together.
-See, I really want Nnenna to put me on the list of the women who will meet the first lady by December.
-Presenting this proposal to the first lady has always been my dreams.
-And having a relationship aside being Nnena’s friend will grant me the access.
-You know the first lady is her best friend?”
+See, I really want Nnenna to put me on the list of the women who will meet the First Lady by December.
+Presenting this proposal to the First Lady has always been my dreams.
+And having a relationship aside being Nnenna’s friend will grant me the access.
+You know the First Lady is her best friend?”
 Madam Louisa said elegantly.

 “So mommy, it’s because of one proposal that you’re forcing Kenechukwu to be with me?
-Is his mother aunty Nnena aware of this?”
+Is his mother Aunty Nnenna aware of this?”